-Only a couple of states have laws that specify the age when a child can be left home alone, including Maryland (age 8) and Illinois (age 14).
+Only a couple of states specify a legal age to leave a child home alone, including Maryland (age 8) and Illinois (age 14).
 However, most states have guidelines with the Department of Health and Human Services or other child protective agencies that test a child's ability to be left home alone.
 Factors may include the child's age and maturity, the overall safety of the surrounding area/circumstances, and arrangements made to secure the child's safety.

-Below are general guidelines to follow when considering the age range for leaving a child home alone.
+Below are general guidelines to follow when considering the age range when can you leave kids home alone:

 How to Know If a Child Is Ready to Stay at Home Alone

-It is important to note that no two children are alike, and parents must decide on a case-by-case basis what is best for their child.
-Therefore, in addition to the general guidelines listed above, a parent or caretaker should consider the following before leaving a child at home alone:
+It's important to note that no two children are alike, and parents must decide on a case-by-case basis what's best for their child.
+Therefore, in addition to the general guidelines listed above, a parent or caretaker should consider the following before they leave a child home alone:

-Finally, if leaving your child at home alone is a necessity - at least where older children are involved - you can follow the following guidelines:
+Finally, if leaving kids home alone is a necessity -- at least where older children are involved -- you can follow the following recommendations:

-- Inform immediate neighbors that your child may be home alone on some days.
-Not only can a neighbor be a good resource in the event of an emergency, it can help alleviate potential calls to child protective services by unaware neighbors
+In addition to the suggestions listed above, it's always a good idea to inform immediate neighbors that your child may be home alone on some days.
+Not only can a neighbor be a good resource in the event of an emergency, it can help alleviate potential calls to child protective services by unaware neighbors.